rajatcse1/SFDC_Training/Practice/Program/09_String.md

 Thequickbrownfoxjumpsoverthelazydog

-30. Write a program in C to check whether a character is digit or not.
+30. Write a program in Apex to check whether a character is digit or not.

-Test Data :
+- Test Data :
 Input a character : 8

-Expected Output:
+- Expected Output:
 ```

 The entered character is a digit.

-31. Write a program in C to split string by space into words.
+31. Write a program in Apex to split string by space into words.
-Test Data :
+- Test Data :
 Input a string : this is a test string
-Expected Output:
+- Expected Output:
 ```

 Strings or words after split by space are :